azdavis/azdavis.net/posts/en/spicy-rig.md

 1. Add the heavy cream and Calabrian chiles.
 1. Once the rigatoni is about 1 minute underdone, add it, and some pasta water, to the pan.
 1. Add Parmesan and butter.
+1. Mix to finish cooking the rigatoni in the sauce.
+1. Serve with more Parmesan on top.

 [insta]: https://www.instagram.com/reel/DBXJq1gO6m0/